curl/curl/docs/CONTRIBUTE.md

                   has already been closed]
-    [Ref: URL to more information about the commit; use Bug: instead for a reference to a bug on another bug tracker] [Fixes #1234 - if this closes a GitHub issue; GitHub will actually close the issue once this commit is merged] [Closes #1234 - if this closes a GitHub PR; GitHub will actually close the PR once this commit is merged]
+    [Ref: URL to more information about the commit; use Bug: instead for a reference to a bug on another bug tracker] [Fixes #1234 - if this closes a GitHub issue; GitHub closes the issue once this commit is merged]
+    [Closes #1234 - if this closes a GitHub PR; GitHub closes the PR once this commit is merged]
     ---- stop ----

 The first line is a succinct description of the change: